qmoth/screeps-kotlin-starter/README.md

 * make the upgrader transport 50 energy per run (instead of only 2)
 * harvest from more than just one Source
 * harvest from the closest Source first
-* don't build the extensions at hardcoded locations
+* don't build the extensions at hardcoded locations!

 ### Code upload